qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 Both methods offer powerful and flexible approaches to model training on SageMaker, allowing you to select the approach best suited to your needs.
 Below is an example of training using the built-in XGBoost Image.

 #### Setting up the data path
-In this approach, using `TrainingInput` directly with SageMaker’s built-in XGBoost container contrasts with our previous method, where we specified a custom script with argument inputs (specified in hyperparameters) for data paths and settings.
+In this approach, using `TrainingInput` directly with SageMaker's built-in XGBoost container contrasts with our previous method, where we specified a custom script with argument inputs (specified in hyperparameters) for data paths and settings.
 Here, we use hyperparameters only to specify the model's hyperparameters.

 ```python
 from sagemaker.estimator import Estimator # when using images, we use the general Estimator class